dbp-osel/ECGNExT/README.md

 # ECGNExT
 An algorithm for ECG noise extraction tool (ECGNExT).

-Please refer to the "ECGnoiseExtraction_Documentation_and_Code_V03.pdf" file for further details, licensing requirements/waivers and citation information.
+Please refer to the "ECGnoiseExtraction_Instructions_for_use_V01.pdf" file for further details and citation information.
+Licensing requirements/waivers are included in the two License files.